Malwprotector/veabg/README.md

 When you are asked to select values with shortcuts, use ctrl+n to move the cursor.

-<font color='#FFOOOO'><strong>WARNING!
+<strong>WARNING!
 Please note that this programme has been produced for school purposes ONLY.
 It may contain erroneous or inaccurate information.
-You use it at your own risk.</strong></font>
+You use it at your own risk.</strong>